UPDATE

 Information for new notaries

-When performing a notarial act, there are 3 important concepts that a notary public must follow:
+When performing a notarial act, there are 3 important things that a notary public must follow:

 • Personal appearance